Australian Consular Operations Handbook

 - 2.4 Consent to the disclosure and use of personal information

 - 6.8 Sample letter to a detained person

 - 6.8 Attachment to letter to a detained person

 - 6.8 Initial prison visit checklist

 - 6.10 Subsequent prison visit checklist

-- 6.14 sample letter to nominated contact of detained person
+- 6.14 sample letter to next of kin of detained person

 - 10.6 Sample receipt

-- 8.16 Sample letter to nominated contact of deceased persons
+- 8.16 Sample letter to next of kin of deceased persons

 - 13.5 Travellers emergency loan checklist